exakat/php-dictionary/dictionary/curly-bracket.ini.rst

    for($a = 1; $a < 10; ++$i) {
    	// block

-   	echo "{$var}s";
+   	// delimit a variable to avoid confusing it with $vars echo "{$var}s";
    }

    // old syntax: it used to be the second character in the string
+   // This is a removed feature in PHP 8.0+
    // modern syntax : use angular brackets echo $string{1};